 The program emphasizes core knowledge and theory as well as rigor and innovation in research.
 The research and teaching interests of the faculty facilitate diverse research agendas for students.

 How to Apply

 Students interested in applying for admission to any graduate degree program in the Sociology Department should begin by consulting the guidelines available from the Boston University Graduate School of Arts and Sciences.

 The graduate program only admits students in the fall.
-The application deadline is January 15th.
+The current application deadline is January 19th, 2024.
 All applications must be submitted directly to the Graduate School of Arts and Sciences.

 Applications must include: